 My caveat to this list is I’m mostly talking about your easy runs.
 On race day, you tend to go with the lowest option listed because you’ll be working very hard and heating up much faster.

-And if you know it’s going to be a soggy COLD day, then I highly recommend one of these rain running jackets.
-Truly more breathable than past options which means you won’t feel so cold.
+And if you know it’s going to be a soggy, COLD day, I highly recommend one of these rain-running jackets.
+Truly more breathable than past options, which means you won’t feel so cold.

 - Altitude: Being higher in altitude on a sunny day can make it feel way warmer (hence people skiing in short sleeves on 30 degree days)